HubBox Module for Magento 2

 1. Navigate to your Magento project's root directory in your terminal/SSH client.

-2. Run the composer require command, replacing x.y.z with the specific version number provided by HubBox:
+2. Run the composer require command, replacing x.y.z with the specific version number provided by HubBox.
+(Setting COMPOSER_MEMORY_LIMIT=-1 helps prevent memory issues on some systems).

 COMPOSER_MEMORY_LIMIT=-1 composer require hub-box/click-and-collect:x.y.z